riccardocalligaro/flutter-showcase/gioco/README.md

 ## One thing before...

-This architecture and the file organizazion are totally overkill for a simple project, in 'real-life' you wouldn't wanna do something like this.
+This architecture is totally overkill for a simple project, in 'real-life' you wouldn't want to do something like this.
 But in this case I wanted to show the clean architecture that I've been using for a few months, it helped me a lot with big projects, maintenance can be a pain but if the code is organized and modular it's a lot more easier.

-I think that it is something that everyone should learn, with this architecutre a lot of principles come and they can make your developer-life a lot better.
+I think that it is something that everyone should learn, with this a lot of principles come and they can make your developer-life a lot better.

 > “It is not enough for code to work.” -  Robert C. Martin, Uncle Bob